A familiar site to countless boaters, and fishermen, is the Candy Cane stacks of Trenton DTE Energy Plant.

 Beam 72 inches

 The outboard motor is a 2011 electric start Mercury 20 HP.
 Long Shaft.
-It recently replaced its same make and model 1979 counterpart.
+It has replaced its same make and model 1979 counterpart.

-Two minor modifications have been made to the boat and trailer.
+Gradually, over a period of time, several modifications have been made to the boat and trailer.
 A Guide-On pair was fabricated using 1 1/2" x 1/8" square steel tube, and covered with PVC.
 These were designed to conform to the angle of the boat, and greatly assist its removal from the water at the end of the day.
-Also added to the boat is a 1 1/4 " square aluminum fold down (or easily removable) accessory and grab bar, an added security while moving about in two foot rollers.

 The Holsclaw Bros. manufactured this trailer in October of 1978.
 It employs a pair of coil springs, and shock absorbers for suspension.
 This company once manufactured top of the line trailers.
 Unfortunately they are no longer in the business.